sebskuse/StackOverflowTopUsers/README.md

-## Dependencies
-I've included Bond (via Carthage) as a dependency to support the MVVM view binding.

-I've also included [Nimble](https://github.com/Quick/Nimble), which is a simple matcher framework for tests.

 ## Testing
 I've included a sample response in the testing bundle so we can validate tests against a known response and not hit the network.
 Before writing any code, I tend to inspect an API using [Paw](https://paw.cloud).
 In the past i've set up team instances of this so we can share API structures, add upcoming API requests etc.